 - Consider skipping the glass of orange juice on the mornings you take your stimulant medication

 - If you consume anything with vitamin C in the morning, wait at least one hour before taking your medication

 - When you take your medication, wait at least one hour before consuming anything with vitamin C

 Other ADHD medications

-Other ADHD medications (i.e. those that do not contain amphetamines) are not likely to be affected by ascorbic acid in the same way that Adderall is.
-However – like with all information presented here – it’s always a good idea to check with your doctor before making any decisions about your diet or treatment regimen.
+Other ADHD medications (i.e. those that don't contain amphetamines) are unlikely to be affected by ascorbic acid in the same way as Adderall.
+However – like with all information presented here – it’s always a good idea to check with your doctor before making decisions about your diet or treatment regimen.

-Methylphenidate medications are also stimulants, but they are more acidic than amphetamines, making them less susceptible to the hindrance effect of vitamin C.
+Methylphenidate medications are also stimulants, but they're more acidic than amphetamines, making them less susceptible to the hindrance effect of vitamin C.

 Common methylphenidate medications used to treat ADHD include:

 - Jornay PM

 Because nonstimulant meds use a different mechanism to treat ADHD, their efficacy is unlikely to be immediately affected by vitamin C.